Check back for our 2023 applicaiton!

 The Great Ideas for Teaching program is open to all community college instructors, full-time or part-time, in any discipline.
 GIFT facilitates the sharing of ideas to inspire faculty, advance great ideas, and generate new ones.

 The Great Ideas for Teaching program was created by Dr. Brenda Vance, a psychology instructor at Tulsa Community College.
 Dr. Vance passed away many years ago, but her legacy survived with Cyndi Hess continuing the GIFT program for awhile.
 Then, beginning in 2001, Dr. Doug Price, also from Tulsa Community College, took the lead with creative enthusiasm.
-He solicited more faculty involvement, presented greater incentives for faculty participation, and truly made the GIFT concept a GIFT to all for nearly a decade.
+He solicited more faculty involvement, presented greater incentives for faculty participation, and truly made the GIFT concept a gift to all for nearly a decade.
 In 2010, Cherry Rain from Redlands Community College was named chair.
-Ms. Rain and a team of ambassadors have been dedicated to building the history, continuity, and awareness of the GIFT program to complement the growth of OACC.

 - The Rationale